corsum/rhaddon/branding/LOGOGUIDELINES.md

 </div>

 ## Rhaddon - Logo Guidelines
-**Rhaddon** logo contains of 2 white arrows pointing up 1 in another
+**Rhaddon** logo contains of M-like shaped symbol and arrow on top of it pointing upwards all in white color.
+Logo shouldn't be stretched and/or recolored.